The Fourth Chakra - The Heart Chakra

 Once you've located the points, use the text below to explore letting go of blocked "heart material."

-At the workshop Darbella and I led at The Haven, I read a heart meditation by Stephen Levine.
+At workshops, I often read a heart meditation by Stephen Levine.
 I decided to write my own heart meditation for this article.

 I’ve also recorded it, and you can download the mp3 file here. (right click to save to your hard drive.)